jaammees/racer/README.md

 The idea for Racer was to be a lap based racing game where the player can drive at the back of an opponent to gain speed.
 Kind of an exaggerated slipstream effect.

 In each race the player would start at the back of the pack and need to finish first to go to the next race.

+Part of the game would be recognising the different types of corners and how to approach them.

 If the player made a mistake, they could press a button to go back in time.
 The amount they could go back in time would be limited each race.

 The back in time function didn't make it into the game as I ran out of time.

+The player would have a limited turbo per race.
+I really liked the turbo/jet in the Gameboy game F1 Race and how the sound kept going up in frequency the longer you held it (even tho speed would reach a limit).

 The game was intended to be difficult so most players would need to use back in time feature.
-The difficulty of the game remained though the back in time feature didn't make it.
+The difficulty of the game remained in the game, though the back in time feature didn't make it.

+The aim was to have six tracks.
+Two countryside tracks, two city tracks, two beach sunset tracks.
+Beach sunset didn't make it.

-## The Track effect
+## The road effect

-In each race, the track is a straight line increasing in the z direction, with the start line at z = 0.
+In each race, the road is a straight line increasing in the z direction, with the start line at z = 0.

-The track is split up into rectangular segments. (tracks are built in track.js).
-Each corner of a rectangular segment has world (x,y,z) coordinates.
+The road is split into rectangular segments. (tracks are built in track.js).
+Each corner of a rectangular segment has world coordinates (x,y,z).
 These coordinates are transformed into screen space by a camera which follows the players' car. (implemented in camera.js).

 A Picture of Rectangles: